microsoft/jacdac/services/aggregator.md

     identifier: 0x1d90e1c5

-Aggregate data from multiple sensors into a single stream (often used as input to machine learning models on the same device, see tflite service).
+Aggregate data from multiple sensors into a single stream (often used as input to machine learning models on the same device, see model runner service).

 ## Registers